 Sometime before the Second World War, some Norwegian cat fanciers began to promote the skogkatt and its popularity as a pet began.
 Cross breeding quickly reduced the stock of ‘pure' forest cats but a concerted effort from breeders in Norway during the 1970s halted the decline.

 How long do Norwegian forest cats live?

 Don't pay attention to any breeder who claims the cat doesn't suffer from health problems.
 All cats have the potential to develop issues, just as all people do.
+So, it's important to know the signs to watch out for.
 More on this later.